-Radford also provided the Compensation Committee with a comparison of the compensation of eighteen executives at the Company to the compensation of executives with similar titles at the companies included in the aforementioned survey data.
+Radford also provided the Compensation Committee with a comparison of the compensation of our executives to the compensation of executives with similar titles at the companies included in the aforementioned peer group.
 The assessment did not consider executive tenure, experience, skill or performance.
-The Radford surveys reviewed by the Compensation Committee included market data gathered at the 25th, 50th, and 75th percentiles for (1) base salaries, (2) total cash compensation (base salary plus cash incentives), and (3) long-term incentives (number of shares of restricted stock granted and long-term incentive value of equity-based compensation) for the survey data versus the Company.
+The Radford data reviewed by the Compensation Committee included market data taken from the aforementioned peer group and the Radford Global Technology Survey (collectively, survey data), which was combined and weighted equally and then gathered at the 25th, 50th, and 75th percentiles for (1) base salaries, (2) bonus, (3) total cash compensation (base salary plus cash incentives), (4) long-term incentives (number of shares of restricted stock and stock options granted and long-term incentive value of equity-based compensation), (5) stock option equivalents as a percentage of total outstanding shares of the company, and (6) total direct compensation (total cash compensation and long-term incentives).

-Historically, the Compensation Committee generally has targeted approximately the median base salary level (50th percentile) of the survey data for base salaries of executives.
-Adjustments to the median base salary level may be made based on comparisons to the survey data and evaluation of other factors, such as executive tenure, experience, skill and performance relative to expectations for average performance for the comparable executives, which are not reflected in the survey data.
-These factors reflect the value each individual brings to the Company through experience, education and training, the specific needs of the Company, and the individual's past and expected future contributions to the Company's success.
-The average adjustment to such salary level for named executive officers for 2009 was an increase equal to 2.8% of base salary, with the largest increase equal to 5.0% of base salary.
-These adjustments were effective January 1, 2009.
+Historically, the Compensation Committee has generally targeted approximately the median base salary level (50th percentile) of the base salaries of executives in the survey data used by the Compensation Committee as the basis for comparison for that year.
+Adjustments to median base salary levels were made based on comparisons to the survey data and evaluation of other factors, such as executive tenure, experience, skill and performance relative to expectations for average performance for comparable executives, which are not reflected in the survey data.
+These factors reflect the value each individual brings to us through experience, education and training, our specific needs, and the individual's past and expected future contributions to our success.
+Radford advised the Compensation Committee that base salary levels are considered to be competitive if they fall within 10% of the desired market position.
+For 2012, base salaries for our named executive officers ranged from approximately 6% below to approximately 7% above the 50th percentile for the base salary of the relevant position.

 We believe that benchmarking and aligning base salaries is especially critical to a competitive compensation program.
 Other elements of our compensation are affected by changes in base salary.
-For example, annual incentives are targeted and paid out as a percentage of base salary.
+For example, our annual cash-based incentive compensation is targeted and paid out as a percentage of base salary.